-Effective color team reviews – as painful as they can be for writers to hear, and for Proposal Managers to coordinate – are a critical part of the proposal development process.
+Effective color team reviews – as painful as they can be for writers to hear, and for Proposal Managers to coordinate – are a critical part of how to bid on government contracts.
+The proposal development process starts with capture management and integrates the BD team as you build a compelling bid.
 Without these important steps, we can fall into the trap of writing a great story about the wrong subject, or start to “drink our own Kool-Aid,” or simply fail to “answer the mail,” as it’s called.
+Color team reviews guide us in how to respond to government RFPs.

 A Paper-Based Legacy Process

-Depending on how long you’ve been in the federal contracting business, you may remember a color team review where the reviewers were ushered into a conference room and sat down behind a stack of printed documents.
-The documents usually included three sections from the RFP: a copy of Section C (Statement of Work), Section L (Instructions to Offerors), and Section M (Evaluation Criteria), along with a copy of the proposal volume under review.
+Depending on how long you’ve been in the federal contracting business, you may remember a proposal review based on Shipley color team reviews where the reviewers were ushered into a conference room and sat down behind a stack of printed documents.
+The documents usually included three sections from the government Request For Proposal (RFP): a copy of Section C (Statement of Work), Section L (Instructions to Offerors), and Section M (Evaluation Criteria), along with a copy of the proposal volume under review.
 Beside the documents were a note pad, a black pen, a red pen, and a highlighter.
 The reviewers were briefed that the Proposal Manager would collect all of the material from them when the review was over and that nothing could leave the conference room at any time during the color team review.

 Reviewers would make comments in the margins of their copies and take notes on their note pads, all in preparation for the color team outbrief, usually at the end of that day, when the writers, the reviewers, the Book Boss, and the Proposal Manager would gather to walk through the overall impressions and comments, and sometimes, but not usually, the detailed edits.
 Then, the Proposal Manager (or in some cases, the Book Boss) had the daunting task of combining three, four, five, or more reviewers’ edits and comments (all on PAPER) into a single document and getting it back out to all writers for their repair or rewrite.
 Needless to stay, this was tedious and difficult.